horsehour/horsehour.github.io/blog/_posts/2016-05-15-quick-cheat-sheets-develop.md

 ```

-# PipPy
+# Pip

-`PipPy` is a package manager used to install and manage software package in python.
+`Pip` is a package manager used to install and manage software package in python.

 ```bash
 - pip install pkgname